 Overcast, but still pretty!

 Because I visited so early in the season when things are super quiet, some of the amenities like the pool, hot tub, and game room weren’t yet open.
 (It was in the low 50s, so definitely not pool weather yet!)
 That said, spring and fall are amazing times to visit in general.
 Weather in the Ozarks is usually pretty mild in those months, crowds are light (except during Veterans Week in Branson), and rates at the resort are lower.
-Bar M Resort is closed for the winter from Novemer 2nd-March 1st, which works out well since most of the attractions in Branson are closed from January through March as well.
+Bar M Resort is closed for the winter from November 2nd-March 1st, which works out well since most of the attractions in Branson are closed from January through March as well.
+Based on some TripAdvisor reviews I’ve seen, things can get pretty crowded during the peak summer months.

 Bar M Resort is located about half an hour from Branson, and around 20 minutes from Silver Dollar City.
 While it’s obviously a perfect choice for visitors looking for cabins on Table Rock Lake, I feel like it’s also a great pick if you’re visiting Branson but would rather stay somewhere quiet and surrounded by natural beauty instead of right on the 76 Strip.
 If you live in Southwest Missouri like I do, it also makes a great “staycation” when you just want a couple of nights away from it all!